llcollett/plumbergreaves/README.md

-# Plumber Greaves
+# Plumber Greaves Website

-Website for Lucy Greaves, a.k.a.
-Plumber Greaves.
+Website for Plumber Greaves, plumbergreaves.co.uk, highlighting plumbing services to be offered by Plumber Greaves.

+Simple website with a header, cards including information, and footer including contact details.

+Technologies include HTML and CSS.

+Copyright 2022 Plumber Greaves